-Flights you (or a travel agent) book: Arrive at Ayers Rock Airport, near Uluru, Australia (AYQ) by 2:00pm on September 1.
-Depart from Cairns, Australia (CNS) anytime on September 15, but if you’d like to take advantage of the included group transfer, depart around 8:30am.
-If you are continuing on our Southern Australia tour, see the Flights section in its itinerary for departure information.
+Flights you (or a travel agent) book: Arrive at Ayers Rock Airport, near Uluru, Australia (AYQ) by 2:00pm on September 20.
+Depart from Cairns, Australia (CNS) anytime on October 4, but if you’d like to take advantage of the included group transfer, depart around 8:30am.
+If you are continuing on our Southern Australia trip, see the Flights section in its itinerary for departure information.

 Flights we book for you: Two internal flights; we’ll add the flight cost to your final trip balance.

 Don’t let a fear of seasickness scare you away!
-We have three boat trips on this tour, so it’s a good idea to bring medication if you get seasick or are unsure.
-Read our suggestions for coping with seasickness and contact us if you have any concerns.
+We have three boat trips on this trip, so it’s a good idea to bring medication if you get seasick or are unsure.
+Read our suggestions for coping with seasickness at coping with seasickness and contact us if you have any concerns.

 Request Trip Information